ashleve/lightning-hydra-template/README.md

 # run tests from specific file
 pytest tests/smoke_tests/test_commands.py

-# run all tests except the ones using wandb
+# run all tests except the ones marked as slow
-pytest -k "not wandb"
+pytest -k "not slow"
 ```
 I often find myself running into bugs that come out only in edge cases or on some specific hardware/environment.
 To speed up the development, I usually constantly execute tests that run a couple of quick 1 epoch experiments, like overfitting to 10 batches, training on 25% of data, etc. Those kind of tests don't check for any specific output - they exist to simply verify that executing some commands doesn't end up in throwing exceptions.
 You can find them implemented in [tests/smoke_tests](tests/smoke_tests) folder.